MeteoSwiss/opendata-forecast-data/README.md

 #### 2.5.2 How to access the longitude and latitude of a grid point

 The CLON/CLAT file stores the longitude and latitude of the center points of each triangle on the horizontal grid.
-### 🚧  Temporary Notice Work in Progress
 When retrieving a data file in a jupyter notebook the load function includes fetching the CLON/CLAT values.
 To retrieve CLON/CLAT without a python environment, follow the septs below.

 - Verify that the key `uuidOfHGrid` (Universally Unique Identifier) of the data file and the CLON/CLAT file match.
 - To each value of the data set attach the longitude from the GRIB message with the `shortName` tlon and the latitude from the GRIB message with the `shortName` tlat.
 Values at the same position corresond to each other.